-Any surplus material not suitable or required for reuse on site, will be taken off site for offsite reuse, recovery and/or disposal.
-When this material is removed off-site it could be reused as a by-product (and not as a waste), if this is done, it will be done in accordance with Article 27 of the European Communities (Waste Directive) Regulations 2011.
-Article 27 requires that certain conditions are met and that by-product notifications are made to the EPA via their online notification form.
+It is currently estimated that up to 30,000m3 of excavated material may require removal off site.
+This is considered to be a worst-case estimate.
+When material is removed offsite it could be reused as a by-product (and not as a waste), if this is done, it will be done in accordance with Article 27 of the European Communities (Waste Directive) Regulations 2011.
+Article 27 requires that certain conditions are met and that byproduct notifications are made to the EPA via their online notification form.
 Excavated material should not be removed from site until approval from the EPA has been received.
+It is currently not envisaged that article 27 will be used to export excavated material off this site.